Niue: Religious colonialism

-Christianity was first taught to the Mutalau people before it spread to all the villages.
+Christianity was first taught to the people of Mutalau before it spread to all the villages.
 Originally other major villages opposed the introduction of Christianity and had sought to kill Peniamina.
 The people from the village of Hakupu, although the last village to receive Christianity, came and asked for a "word of God"; hence, their village was renamed "Ha Kupu Atua" meaning "any word of God", or "Hakupu" for short.